vuejs/apollo/packages/docs/data/suspense.md

 # Suspense

-Vue's built-in `<Suspense>` component lets you display a loading state while waiting for async dependencies to resolve.
-Vue Apollo integrates seamlessly with Suspense by supporting `await` in your component's setup.
+Vue's built-in `<Suspense>` component lets you display a fallback while async dependencies resolve.
+Vue Apollo plugs into Suspense by exposing `useQuery` as `PromiseLike`, so you can `await` it in your component's setup.

-## Async Setup
+## Async setup

-In Vue, using top-level `await` in `<script setup>` makes a component async.
-When wrapped in `<Suspense>`, Vue displays a fallback until the async operation completes.
+Top-level `await` in `<script setup>` turns the component async.
+Inside a `<Suspense>`, Vue shows the fallback until that async work completes.

-To use this with `useQuery`, simply prefix it with `await`:
+To use this with `useQuery`, prefix the call with `await`:

 ```vue
 <script setup lang="ts">